micaelramos/simbr-cleaner/README.md

 https://bigdata-metadados.icict.fiocruz.br/dataset/sistema-de-informacoes-de-mortalidade-sim

+## Parameters
+The

 ## Why this project exists?

-The increasing public interest on mortality due to the global COVID-19 pandemic has motivated me enable, this project aims to enable research and data mining on brazilian mortality by cleaning the data for old systems to an updated data format.
+The increasing public interest on mortality data due to the global COVID-19 pandemic was a motivation to enable research in this matter.
+Considering that government system's data is not friendly to be directly mined, this project aims to make life easier for everyone who might want to work with SIM datasets.